webbukkit/dynmap/README.md

 I've set up a coffee-fund jar (I believe in the theory that software developers are machines that turn caffeine into code), for anyone who wants to throw in some tips!
 I've got a Patreon here - https://www.patreon.com/dynmap, and for folks just looking to for a one-time coffee buy, hit my Ko-Fi at https://ko-fi.com/michaelprimm !

-Dynmap is a registed trademark of  Michael Primm, TX USA.
+Dynmap is a registered trademark of  Michael Primm, TX USA.
 All Rights Reserved.